To import songs, simply open a file. On Windows it is also possible drag & drop a file in the application.

 That being said, NSF can still be extremely useful to reverse engineer how songs were made.
 In fact, this is how most of the Demo Songs that come with FamiStudio were made.

-In the example below, we can imagine that the notes on the right were all using the same instrument with a decreasing volume envelope, and a 2-1 release.
-The note of the left were clearly using a vibrato effect or a pitch envelope.
+In the example below, we can imagine that the notes on the left were all using the same instrument with a decreasing volume envelope.
+The note of the right clearly was using a vibrato effect or a pitch envelope.

 Only features that are supported by FamiStudio will be imported.
 Things like hardware sweeps & advanced DPCM manipulations will all be ignored.